jivelasquezt/WhereNext-Pkg/inst/shiny/Rmd/introMD.md

 1. Find complementary sites: you have two choices to find complementary survey sites, either to select from new survey areas anywhere in the study area or to select survey areas from a list of sites.
 The latter option is appropriate to prioritize sampling when there’s a predefined list of sites that can be visited.
 This list must be a .csv file with only  two columns, `decimalLongitude` and `decimalLatitude`.
 After clicking on the “Compute ED” button, a layer will appear on the map depicting the most complementary areas to existing survey sites and the first sampling suggestion.

-2. Select sites iteratively: after computing the first complementarity surface, you may either add the site to a list of sites to survey, reject the suggestion or modify the suggestion by entering alternative coordinates.
+2. Select sites interactively: after computing the first complementarity surface, you may either add the site to a list of sites to survey, reject the suggestion or modify the suggestion by entering alternative coordinates.
 If using the modify option, clicking on the map will populate the latitude and longitude fields.
 The selected sites to survey are shown in the map and results tab.

 ### References
 Ferrier, S., Manion, G., Elith, J., & Richardson, K. (2007).
 Using generalized dissimilarity modelling to analyse and predict patterns of beta diversity in regional biodiversity assessment.
 Diversity and distributions, 13(3), 252-264.